ElektraInitiative/libelektra/doc/dev/data-structures.md

 The desired return index, also known as the order is set in `OpmphmGraph->edges[i].order`.
 Where `i` is the i-th element.

-The build consists of tree steps.
+The build consists of three steps.

 ### Initialization